buzzqw/TUS/OBSS/markdown-separati/en/37-description-of-magic-items.md

 - See other places as with a crystal ball, with the ability to see into other planes, provided they are sufficiently familiar to the observer.

 - Create a portal to visit other places.
 The owner must first visualize the location, then physically enter the mirror, alone or with desired companions.
-The mirror will create an invisible portal on the other side, through which the owner, or anyone who can detect it, can pass through.
+The mirror will create an invisible portal on the other side, through which the owner, or anyone who can detect it, can pass.

 - Once a week, the mirror can accurately answer a question about a person reflected on its surface (an effect similar to the legend lore spell).